BLACK

 Immersive Art 〰️ Collective Memory-Making 〰️ Cultural Transformation 〰️

-Afro-Diasporic São Paulo
+African São Paulo and Beyond

 Your Guide to Black Art, Culture, Histories, & Territories

-Discover the city’s Afro-diasporic spaces, from Galeria do Reggae to samba rodas and the sacred terreiros of Candomblé, Umbanda, and Macumba.
-Each location comes alive with stories of cultural significance and contemporary creativity.
+Discover the city’s Afro spaces, from African shops at Galeria do Reggae in the historic neighborhood of República in São Paulo to Samba Rock in Bixiga, and African rooted spiritual communities in the city periphery.
+Each location comes alive with stories of cultural significance, Afro resistance, and contemporary ingenuity.

 Original